Video conferencing software: How to choose the best online meeting software for your business

 It totally depends on your needs and why you are deciding to invest in video conferencing software.
 Are you looking for a collaboration tool to increase success among in-office and remote workers?
 Are you looking for easier ways to meet and chat with international clients and colleagues?
 Are you looking to cut costs, either through streamlining processes or employee overhead?
 Are you interested in hosting online events to share your expertise with other businesses?

-Video conferencing is a term used by a lot of companies, from large corporations to small- and medium-sized businesses, but at its core, video conferencing is essentially software that lets multiple people in different locations on a shared conference call collaborate and communicate through audio and video.
+Video conferencing is a term used by a lot of companies, from large corporations to small- and medium-sized businesses.
+But at its core, video conferencing is software that lets multiple people in different locations on a shared conference call collaborate and communicate through audio and video.

-With so many video conferencing apps available, you’ve probably joined meetings before or used it before without realizing, like with Skype or FaceTime to chat with friends and family.
-And with the surge of remote work, video chatting has grown to be just as beneficial for businesses.
+With so many video conferencing apps available, you’ve probably joined online meetings or used it before without realizing it.
+And given that dispersed workforces are increasingly ubiquitous, video chatting has become very beneficial for businesses.

-This type of software is, of course, used for online meetings, but most options give you the ability to share screens and share editing privileges for real-time collaboration, chat functions, file sharing, and live streaming, the ability to record meetings, among many, many others.
+Consumer versions of this software can, of course, be used for online meetings, but most options don't really give you the ability to share screens and share editing privileges for real-time collaboration, chat functions, file sharing, and live streaming, the ability to record meetings, among many, many others.
+To get all those, you need enterprise-grade solutons.
+(Don't worry, some of them are affordable).

 Technology has come a long way, especially in the last few years—from smartphones to smart homes—and video calling is no different.
 You might have worked at an office with teleconferencing rooms decked out with expensive monitors, microphones, cameras, advanced audio and video systems, and a specialized phone system.